logscape/weblogsapp/README.md

-:WeblogsApp-1.0
+WeblogsApp-1.0
 ===========

 The WebLogApp monitors a web servers access and error logs.
 It provides searches for access logs produced by

- * Apache,
+ * Apache
- *Microsoft IIS Web Server
+ * Microsoft IIS Web Server
  * Nginx
- * Web Server which support the Xtended Log Format.
+ * Web Servers which support the eXtended Log Format ( XLF) .

 ## Downloads